INTRODUCTION TO CLASSIFICATION IN BOWLS

 In the sport specific classification system, a class will usually include a variety of different medical diagnoses with a mixture of ambulant and wheelchair athletes in each.

-Bowls Classification is split into two sections;
+Bowls Classification is split into three sections;

-Disabilities eligible for classification in the physical disability category
+Disabilities eligible for classification in the physical disability category include:

-Disabilities not included in the physical system
+Disabilities not included in the physical system:

 When they exist with no other physical impairment, the following conditions do not make a person eligible for IBD classification: